-National Merit Finalists
+Merit Recognition Award

-Full-tuition scholarships are awarded for National Merit Finalists if Coe is listed as first choice of schools with the National Merit Scholarship Corporation on May 1 of the student’s senior year.
-National Merit awards are equal to the full-time tuition of the recipient’s entry year and renew yearly at the same rate.
+Full-tuition Merit Recognition Awards are designated for students who hold finalist standing with the National Merit Scholarship Corporation in the National Merit Scholarship Program.

-International Full-Tuition Scholarship
+Global Leadership Scholarship

-The International Full-Tuition Scholarship will be given to one student who demonstrates high academic achievement and financial need.
+The Global Leadership Scholarship will be given to one student who demonstrates high academic achievement and financial need.
 This award is equal to the full-time tuition of the recipient’s entry year and renewed yearly at the same rate.

 Williston Jones Full-Tuition Scholarships